Comprehensive Hemophilia Treatment Center

 Pediatric Hemophilia Clinic Team

-Our full time physician and director, Afshin Ameri, M.D. has extensive experience in the management of hereditary bleeding disorders.
+Our full-time physician and director, Afshin Ameri, M.D. has extensive experience in the management of hereditary bleeding disorders.
 He is board certified in Pediatric Hematology Oncology and is a fellow of the American Academy of Pediatrics.
-Our nurse coordinator, Valerie Crenshaw, R.N., and social worker, Amy Green L.M.S.W., are available for education and counseling.

 Schedule an Appointment Now

-Schedule an online appointment now or call 70-721-2273 to speak to a member of our pediatric hemophilia CARE team.
-The Pediatric Hemophilia Clinic meets in the Adult Sickle Cell Clinic at 1521 Pope Avenue.
+To schedule an appointment, call 706-721-2171 to speak to a member of our pediatric hemophilia CARE team.

 The Pediatric Hematology Oncology Clinic may be reached at 706-721-3626.